 It will help identify the things that are important to you.
 You will stop buying things that aren’t giving you joy.

 Paying yourself first will help you prepare for the future, which is extremely important.
-If you want to retire (early, or ever), you need to prepare for your future a priority.
+If you want to retire (early or ever), you need to prioritize your future.
 If you’re waiting until the end of the month and saving whatever is left, you are not making it a priority.

 Using this method, I can save over 50% of my income every month!